rabbitboots/inspector_kern/README.md

 ## Notes

 * Inspector Kern doesn't know anything about the TrueType format, including whether a given font actually has kerning information.
-It only reports if *LÖVE* detects any non-zero kerning offsets, among a predefined set of glyph pairs, at size 72.
+It only reports if `Font:getKerning()` detects any non-zero kerning offsets, among a predefined set of glyph pairs, at size 72.

 * Some fonts don't have kerning information by design.
 Check the font in a known-good application to be sure.
 A common kerning pair which is easy to identify at a glance is upper-case "LT" at a large font size.